BitcoinCacheMachine/BitcoinCacheMachine/README.md

 bcm stack deploy electrum
 ```

 You can run GUI-based applications that are fully integrated into your automatically deployed back-end infrastructure.
 User-facing applications can also include web-based applications, such as [BTCPay Server](https://btcpayserver.org/) or [Spark](https://github.com/shesek/spark-wallet).
-Try running `bcm deploy electrum` to run a container-based Electrum wallet that is configured to consult a self-hosted Electrum server `electrs` which itself is configured to consult a self-hosted [Bitcoin Core](https://github.com/bitcoin/bitcoin) full node operating over [Tor](https://www.torproject.org/).
+Try running `bcm stack deploy electrum` to run a container-based Electrum wallet desktop application that's configured to consult a self-hosted Electrum server `electrs` which itself is configured to consult a self-hosted [Bitcoin Core](https://github.com/bitcoin/bitcoin) full node operating over [Tor](https://www.torproject.org/).
 Each `bcm stack deploy` command automatically deploys all required back-end infrastructure, helping you to operate in a more [trust-minimized manner](https://nakamotoinstitute.org/trusted-third-parties/).

 You can use the `bcm info` command to view your current BCM environment variables: certificate, password, ssh, wallet, and certificate stores as well as the current cluster under management, and target chain (i.e., mainnet, testnet, regtest), etc..
 Consult [CLI README](./cli/README.md) for notes on how to use the BCM CLI.

-Want to switch to deploying regtest or mainnet software?
+Want to switch to deploying `regtest` or `mainnet`?
 Run `bcm set-chain mainnet` to instruct your BCM cli to deploy mainnet applications.
-BCM defines an [LXD Project][https://lxd.readthedocs.io/en/latest/projects/] for each CHAIN, so all your processes remain isolated.
+BCM defines an [LXD Project][https://lxd.readthedocs.io/en/latest/projects/] for each chain so processes remain isolated.
 Of course, the more software you deploy the more hardware resources will be required.
-BCM will automatically upload bitcoin blocks and optionally chainstate to you back-end datacenter if your SDN controller has a `$HOME/.bitcoin` directory.
+BCM will automatically upload bitcoin blocks and (testnet) chainstate to you back-end datacenter if your SDN controller has a `$HOME/.bitcoin` directory.

 ## Documentation

-Documentation for BCM can be found on the [BCM Docs](https://www.bitcoincachemachine.org/docs/) public website.
-It's definitely an area that needs work.
-In the meantime, consult the README.md files in the major directories of this repo.
+The best documentation can be found using the CLI `--help` menus.
+You can also consult the README.md files in the major directories of this repo.

 ## How to contribute